Tsangares/DLMP/README.md

-# Deep Link Meta Pages
+# Deep Link Micro Pages
 We offer a service to turn your apparel into digital assets.
 We do this by imbuing them with non-fungible tokens (NFTs) and providing a web-interface to let end-users interact with the digital clone that comes with the clothes that they purchase.
 View our demo at YQue.net

 # Features